SaraHoxha/lds-dw-modelling/README.md

 ### 3. **Data Warehouse Schema**
  - Assignment 3
  - **Purpose**: This folder contains the Data Warehouse schema we have designed saved in both drawio and png format.
 It can be found [here](./Data%20Warehouse%20Schema/DW%20Schema.png).
-It also contains the python script `creation_dw.py` to create the tables based on this schema, as well as the `creation_dw_SSIS.py` to duplicate the tables without records.
+It also contains the python script `creation_dw.py` to create the tables based on this schema, as well as the `creation_dw_SSIS.py` script to duplicate these tables without records (required for Assigment 6).

 ### 4. **Data Preparation**
  - Assignment 4